chingu-voyages/voyage-project-aihelper/README.md

 use it in the applications we create.
 So, let's get started!

-In this voyage, your team will design and build a web application that lets its users become more effective and building AI prompts.
-This applicaion, will follow a structured metodology to help the user build good prompts.
+In this voyage, your team will design and build a web application that lets its users become more effective and building [AI prompts](https://www.techtarget.com/searchenterpriseai/definition/AI-prompt).
+This application, will follow a structured methodology to help the user build good prompts and along the way learn to improve on them.

 To test them the app will use [Google Gemini's API](https://ai.google.dev/api?lang=node) to run the prompt and display the result from Gemini.

 The structured methodology to follow for creating a prompt is called